Godegisel

-Godegisel (? - 501) was a Burgundian sub-king and son of the Burgundian king Gondioc.
+Godegisel (? – 501) was a Burgundian sub-king and son of the Burgundian king Gondioc.

-Godegisel was the educator and uncle of Clotilde, wife of the Frankish king Clovis I. Since 463 he was a sub-king of the Burgundians.
-With the help of Clovis, Godegisel attempted to become the king of all the kingdom of the Burgundians by eliminating his brother Gundobad.
-Gundobad had previously seized the rest of the kingdom after the assassination of their brother Chilperic II.
+Godegisel was the educator and uncle of Clotilde, wife of the Frankish king Clovis I. Beginning in 463 he was a sub-king of Kingdom of the Burgundians.
+With the help of Clovis, Godegisel attempted to become the king of all the Kingdom of the Burgundians by eliminating his brother Gundobad.
+Gundobad had previously seized the rest of the kingdom after the assassination of their brother Chilperic II, the father of Clotilde.